ajbt200128/funocaml-o11y/README.md

 ```

-By wrapping the entire server in this setup function we are ensuring that when the server exits, via ctrl c or because of an uncaught exception, we will gracefully shut down the OpenTelemetry backend and ensure all signals are flushed and collected.
+By wrapping the entire server in this setup function we are ensuring that when the server exits, via ctrl c or because of an uncaught exception, we will gracefully shut down the OpenTelemetry backend and ensure all signals flush and get collected.

 As part of this setup, this will start sending metrics about your garbage collector.
 Go to the "Explore Data" page and you should be able to see some things coming in.